 - The pubis (bottom of the hip bone)

 - The ischium (lower and rear part of the hip bone)

 Stress fractures are also possible.
 They generally cause pain when moving, standing, or walking, but they may not prevent you from doing these activities.

 Meanwhile, soft tissue injuries include muscle strains, sprains to ligaments, and other damage.
 Some hip injuries can also cause issues and pain in your lower back and knees.
-If you were in an accident and live with pain in these areas, you should discuss the cause with a doctor.
+If you live with pain in these areas after being in an accident, you should discuss the cause with a doctor.

 Treatment for Hip Pain Depends on Your Underlying Injuries

 Treatment for hip pain and injury depends greatly on what is causing the pain.
+While there is no average compensation for a hip injury, treatment can be expensive, especially if it lasts a long time.
+Hip injury settlement amounts can vary based on the treatment an injured person receives.
 The doctor evaluating you will likely conduct an exam using X-rays and other medical imaging to better understand your injury.
 In some cases, surgery is the best option to repair an unstable or fractured hip.